MicrosoftDocs/defender-docs/articles/defender-for-cloud/prepare-deprecation-log-analytics-mma-agent.md

 ### Query recommendations

-With the retirement of the MMA Defender for Cloud no longer queries recommendations through the Log Analytic workspace information.
-Instead it now uses ARG for API and portal to query recommendations.
+With the retirement of the MMA, Defender for Cloud no longer queries recommendations through the Log Analytic workspace information.
+Instead, Defender for Cloud now uses Azure Resource Graph for API, and portal queries, to query recommendation information.

 Here are 2 sample queries you can use:

 - **Query all unhealthy rules for a specific resource**